FAQ: Resource Planning

 How can I request a new cloud region?

-To request a new cloud service provider region for Zilliz Cloud, please submit a request here.
+To request a new cloud service provider region for Zilliz Cloud, please fill out the form.

 How can I know which plan I am on?